 Californians are always on the lookout to make their lives a little greener, and Pasadena is no exception to that rule.
 And with just about half of the average home’s energy bills going to heating and cooling, knowing what’s true and what’s not about how to manage electricity use in your home HVAC system can save you money – and grief.
 Here are some myths about how these systems interact:

-To learn more about getting the most bang for your buck when it comes to your Pasadena-area energy use, visit us at Air Tro.
+To learn more about getting the most bang for your buck when it comes to your Pasadena-area energy use, call Air-Tro today at 626-357-3535.

 Our goal is to help educate our customers in the greater Monrovia, California area about energy and home comfort issues (specific to HVAC systems).